Chinese and others are coming, coral reefs are dying, public beaches are disappearing; will mountains, food, communities, and languages follow?

 Who is to blame?

-Development or gentrification has overtaken portions of these cultures that appear to be disappearing from the hillside to local shops or a short visit to the fish market, depending on how you see it.
-It hasn’t just started on these beaches.
+Development or gentrification has overtaken portions of many region’s cultures that appear to be disappearing from the hillside to local shops or a short visit to the fish market, depending on how you see it.

-The lack of openness, accountability, even corruption, and ignorance that has been documented in many impoverished and developing countries has sparked anger, distrust, and violence.
+The lack of transparency, accountability, even corruption, and ignorance that has been documented in many impoverished and developing countries has caused anger, distrust, and violence, but what about those that are self-inflicted for the reasons stated?

-Unfortunately, no one can tell for certain because of many undisclosed investors, local authorities, or even self-interested individuals who may or may not reside in these communities and are making decisions that only benefit them.
+Unfortunately, no one can say for certain because there are numerous unknown investors, local governments, and even self-interested individuals who may or may not live in these communities and are making decisions that solely benefit themselves.

 Regardless of how these countries evolve over the next few decades, the balance remains precarious.
 Democracy appears to be practiced only on election day in some of these countries, and if we are not careful, it will vanish like the beautiful sand.

-Undeveloped coasts can be beautiful, but there are also places where you forget your phone number and flight time.
+Undeveloped coasts can be gorgeous, and some regions can cause you to forget your own phone number and flight time.

 A few once-open valued areas, however, have become an idea for many local residents, who used to enjoy a day at the beach, a weekend getaway with the family, or a short pit stop to cool off after a long drive.